MurradA/web-api-test/README.md

 ##  Overview

-<code>► README instructing deployment of application to AWS ECS using terraform and Github actions structure via modules</code>
+<code>► README instructing deployment of application to AWS ECS using terraform and Github actions </code>

 ---